 “Buildings are the largest source of emissions in our state, accounting for a third of our greenhouse gas output, as well as pollution that aggravates asthma and endangers our children,” the Democrat said in the first State of the State address since being sworn in for her first elected term.

 She said the plan is part of a broader effort to “insulate our most vulnerable households from exorbitant energy bills, and to clear the path forward for a more sustainable future.”
+Perhaps understanding spray foam insulation is part of the solution.

 “We are taking these actions because climate change remains the greatest threat to our planet, and to our children and grandchildren,” she said.